vlmontegrande/rivals-blog/content/index.md

 ## Introduction and Methodology
 With the conclusion of the Rivals Championship Series (RCS) with its eighth season, and the beginning of Rivals of Aether 2's competitive lifespan, we can look back on the scene to crown the players at the summit of Rivals 1.
 Rivals is split up into seasons, consisting of eight RCS seasons and one shortened ROCS season during

 This ranking heavily considers the official RCS top fifty rankings provided by Rivals of Aether themselves each season, as well as the events considered by the ranking teams.
 Offline events are weighed more than offline events.
 Tournament stats may be slightly inaccurate due to lost media, alternate usernames, and other factors.
 Whether a tournament is considered RCS or community/GRL mostly comes from the start.gg schedule for each RCS season and the introduction page the official top fifty rankings.
+Characters for each player come from their most commonly used characters and characters that they were associated with.
 I favor consistency and peak performances on these rankings.
 These are, of course, my opinions.
 Feel free to contact me with any comments or feedback you have.
 With that out of the way, let's get into it!

 *NOTE: Due to the European scene (and other regions' scenes) being generally considered weaker than the North American one, this ranking doesn't include players outside of the NA scene*